dpgaspar/Flask-AppBuilder/docs/quickfiles.rst

 Notice:

 We are overriding the list_widget, the widget that is normally used by GeneralView.
-This will display a thumbnail list excelent for displaying images.
+This will display a thumbnail list excellent for displaying images.

-And that's it! images will be saved on the server has UUID's and will be resized for optimization.
+And that's it!
+Images will be saved on the server and has UUID's and will be resized for optimization.

 Next step
 ---------